prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

 ```

 Now that the skeleton is in place, lets add some data.
 Lets fix the form first.
 Since, the form is the only place in the
-application from where data is going to be inserted, lets add states date, reason and amount to the TransactionForm component.
+application from where data is going to be inserted, lets add states *date*, *reason* and *amount* to the _TransactionForm_ component.

 ```javascript
 var TransactionForm = React.createClass({